-SES' dedicated Investor Relations function reports to the Chief Financial Officer and works closely with the CEO.
-Its purpose is to develop and coordinate the group's external financial communications and interactions with equity and debt investors, investment analysts, credit rating agencies, financial journalists and other external audiences, to monitor stock market developments, and to provide feedback and recommendations to the SES SLT.
+A dedicated Investor Relations function reports to the Chief Financial Officer and works closely with the Chief Executive Officer.
+Its purpose is to develop and coordinate the group's external financial communications and interactions with equity and debt investors, investment analysts, credit rating agencies, financial journalists and other external audiences, to monitor stock market developments, and to provide feedback and recommendations to the SES Senior Leadership Team (SLT).

-The Head of Investor Relations is responsible for the definition and execution of SES' active Investor Relations programme and participation in investor conferences and similar events.
+The Head of Investor Relations is responsible for the definition and execution of SES's active Investor Relations programme and participation in investor conferences and similar events.
 Investor Relations also works closely with the Chief Legal Officer to ensure that the group's external communications are compliant with all applicable legal and regulatory requirements.

 The SES Investor Relations team will be pleased to assist existing or potential shareholders with any questions they may have in relation to SES.
-Further, the SES [IR Website] contains information on all recent financials, analyst coverage, financial calendar and Company news, and is updated on a regular basis.
+Further, the SES IR section of the website contains information on all recent financials, analyst coverage, financial calendar and Company news, and is updated on a regular basis.